beinardus/pcf-node/README.md

 | maxTemperature | Upper limit of the temperature          | `63`    |
 | interval       | Interval in ms to check the temperature | `1000`  |
 | verbose        | Verbose logging `true` or `false`       | `false` |

+Restart the Docker container after changes to the config are made:
+`docker restart pcf-daemon`